OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-4.md

 ## 🛡️ Best Practices and Security Considerations

-Smart contracts are **immutable** and often handle real value — that’s why security is a top priority.
+Smart contracts are **immutable** and often handle real value, that’s why security is a top priority.

 Let’s explore the most important practices to follow when writing Solidity code.